yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/chat_custom_fields.md

 **What are custom fields?**

 Custom fields can be added to tickets and are used to track business-specific information related to the customer like Order ID, Address, case details, etc. Custom fields enable your teams to add more information about a case and add further context, which helps with better reporting and to resolve issues faster.
-Custom fields are available for both chats and email (ticketing) modules.
+Custom fields are available for both live chats and email tickets.

 **Access**